Our primary goal is to support and educate teachers and make the introduction of 3D printing in to the classroom a simple process

 The first step is to really consider your objectives.
 This will enable you to plan your 3D printing Lab accordingly.
 It is a good idea to ask yourself a number of questions.
 What learning outcomes are you trying to convey to your students?
 3D design, physics and engineering principles are all fantastic examples and there are many more you may wish to consider.
 How many students will require the use of a 3D printer?
 What curriculum needs do you have?
 There are many things to consider but if you require any guidance, don’t hesitate to get in touch with us.

 There are a number of avenues to go down if you want to learn the basics of 3D printing.
 YouTube and Google are a great place to start.
-Alternatively, we have a comprehensive guide to 3D printing for teachers available for free here, all that’s required is a simple, secure sign up.
-Another fantastic resource is our ‘Introduction to 3D printing’ online course from HoneyPoint3D which gives a full breakdown of everything you need to know.
-The course is self-paced and lasts a few hours.
-Once acquired, it is available for a year so you can refer back whenever you need.
-You can check that here.
+Alternatively, we have a comprehensive guide to 3D printing for teachers available for free here.

 Thanks for reading and we wish you all the best in your goal of introducing 3D printing to the classroom.
-Sign up below for unlimited access to our free resources and please don’t hesitate to get in touch if you have any questions – firstname.lastname@example.org.
+Please don’t hesitate to get in touch if you have any questions – firstname.lastname@example.org.

 Please upgrade your browser to the latest version or download a different browser to improve your experience.